pfmc-assessments/sa4ss/README.md

     `*\rtools42\x86_64-w64-mingw32.static.posix\bin` is added to your path.
 4. sa4ss package
   * Install sa4ss
-    * :stop:, do you have a GitHub personal access token (PAT)?
+    * :stop_sign:, do you have a GitHub personal access token (PAT)?
 GitHub PATs will stop you from running into issues surrounding rate limits for GitHub.
 If you do not have a PAT, please see navigate to the instructions for [creating a personal access token](